 There is nothing healthy about the “glow” of tanned skin.
 Tanned skin is damaged skin.
 It doesn’t matter how old you are or your skin type.
-Even if you avoid a sunburn by getting a “base tan,” you’re still doing damage to your skin and increasing your chances of skin cancer.
+Even if you avoid a sunburn by getting a “base tan,” you’re still damaging your skin.
+This increases your risk of skin cancer.

-Still, many people seek out a seasonal tan or year-round tan despite these dangers, often choosing indoor tanning to maintain their color through the winter.
-The evidence surrounding the hazards of tanning beds could not be clearer: People who use tanning beds are at much greater risk for developing skin cancer.
-In fact, some reports estimate that the risk increases by 75% for people who use a tanning bed before the age of 35.
+Many people get a seasonal tan or year-round tan despite these dangers.
+Many think indoor tanning is safer.
+It is not.
+The evidence surrounding the hazards of tanning beds could not be more clear: People who use tanning beds are at much greater risk for developing skin cancer.
+Some reports estimate that the risk increases significantly for people who use a tanning bed before the age of 35.
 Your risk of melanoma is higher if you started indoor tanning while you were a teen or young adult.

-There is absolutely no evidence to support either of these claims.
-In fact, research indicates that the unwavering intensity of ultraviolet (UV) radiation from tanning beds makes it more dangerous.
-Ultraviolet radiation consists of UVA and UVB rays, which both damage skin and can cause skin cancer.
+There is no evidence to support either claim.
+Research indicates that the intensity of ultraviolet (UV) radiation from tanning beds makes it more dangerous.
+Ultraviolet radiation consists of UVA and UVB rays.
+Both damage skin and can cause skin cancer.
 Indoor tanning beds expose you to both kinds of rays.

-Still, there are tanning salon salespeople who have built an industry on these myths.
-This has prompted some states to pass laws regulating indoor tanning in an attempt to protect young people.
+Because of the myths, many states have passed laws regulating indoor tanning in an attempt to protect young people.
 White, non-Hispanic teenaged girls use tanning beds more than any other group.

-With California leading the way, 13 states — and counting — have banned indoor tanning by people younger than 18 years, according to the Centers for Disease Control and Prevention.
+A substantial number of U.S. states have banned indoor tanning by people younger than 18 years, according to the Centers for Disease Control and Prevention.
 Other states allow it only with parental permission.
-In total, 44 states currently have some sort of restrictions on indoor tanning.
+In total, the majority of U.S. states currently has some sort of restrictions on indoor tanning.

 In 2009, the World Health Organization’s International Agency for Research on Cancer classified UV tanning beds as Class 1 human carcinogens.
 Class 1 is the highest risk category.
 Before, WHO had classified tanning beds as “probably carcinogenic to humans.”
 The Class 1 ranking takes the “probably” out of the statement, leaving “carcinogenic to humans.”